 Subgrants will be available on a competitive basis to support both planning and implementation, with a maximum subgrant period of five (5) years.
 Schools serving higher percentages of educationally disadvantaged students will receive supplemental funding.
 The Arkansas Public School Resource Center plans to release a Request for Applications (RFA) by March 1, 2019.
 APSRC will announce decisions regarding awards only after the authorizer renders a decision on authorization.

-The green icon below will allow you to access and/or download the guidelines for CSP subgrantee applicants.
 Those seeking additional information may contact APSRC Staff Attorney Tripp Walter at 501.492.4300 or by clicking here.